Daily Devotional for January 17, 2016

 In the days that followed, the children played in my mother's back yard – and at the cemetery - with the abandon of happy children.
 At the visitation and celebration service for her life, they sat quietly and respectfully.
 Once while we were greeting those in attendance, Timothy stood with me and held my hand.
 Several around us were standing arm-in-arm, and all of a sudden, I felt this little arm wrap around my legs, just under my backside.
 Timothy was putting HIS arm around me, also.
 I cannot count the times that little 6-year-old boy came to comfort me as I greeted people in the visitation line.

 As Mother’s service drew to a close, Zola got down from the lap of a cousin and moved to the front pew, where she crawled into the lap of my mother’s husband, Lee.
-She snuggled against him, and then she turned, held his face in hers, and gave him a kiss.
+She snuggled against him, and then she turned, held his face in her hands, and gave him a kiss.
 I saw his entire demeanor completely soften and relax in that sweet moment.
 It was just what he needed.

 My mother would have loved all of this.
 She would have readily agreed that we have created a place of refuge and security for these children in our demonstrations of respect and reverence for God.
 We have begun to lay a firm foundation for each of them about who God is and how He loves each of us.
 They know about heaven…and maybe even better than we grownups, they understand that it is a glorious place where we hope to all end up someday.
 There is nothing to fear…about death, heaven, or God.
 The children already understand how amazing He is…and we are teaching them to honor Him with admiration and esteem in all things.